 Our liability attorneys in Moorestown have secured substantial seven figure verdicts in numerous defective product cases involving death and serious injury.

 You don’t need to worry that you can’t afford a lawyer – I don’t charge upfront fees, and you only pay me if I win compensation for you.
-If you or a family member have been injured by an unsafe or defective product, contact Philadelphia product liability lawyer John Mattiacci today for a free consultation.
+If you or a family member have been injured by an unsafe or defective product, contact Moorestown product liability lawyer John Mattiacci today for a free consultation.
 You can also call my toll-free number at (866) 617-0050.

 More information regarding defective products may be found at the website of the Consumer Product Safety Commission.